cronica-it/.github/profile/README.md

 #### GitHub Discussions

-For discussion in English about GitHub related issues, please use the GitHub [Discussions](https://github.com/orgs/cronica-it/discussions) pages.
+For discussion about GitHub related issues, in English, please use the GitHub [Discussions](https://github.com/orgs/cronica-it/discussions) pages.

 #### Google Group